PetrOdst/Heat_Bot/README.md

 # HeatBot
 Last winter I decidet to make myself a remote controler for eberspracher car heater.
-I wanted to do it funny way so I designed ESP32 driven 9g servo robot that slides out of ashtrai, hits the button and hide&slide back in.
+I wanted to do it funny way so I designed ESP32 driven 9g servo robot that slides out of ashtray, hits the button and hide&slide back in.
 On TX side I went with phone and [Blynk app](https://blynk.io).